 Abstract

-Background: Mastectomy is an integral part of the management of breast cancer, especially in resource-limited centers.
-This study aimed to describe the outcomes in terms of locoregional recurrence (LRR) and distant metastasis (DM) after modified radical mastectomy (MRM) for breast cancer and factors associated with them.
+Background: Mastectomy plays a crucial role in the management of breast cancer, particularly in resource-limited healthcare settings.
+This retrospective study aimed to evaluate the incidence of locoregional recurrence (LRR) and distant metastasis (DM) after modified radical mastectomy (MRM) for breast cancer, as well as identify associated risk factors.

-Methods: This was a retrospective study of patients who underwent mastectomy between October 2012 and September 2017.
-Data generated were analyzed using SPSS version 23.0.
-The results were presented using descriptive statistics.
-Inferential statistics was done using the chi-square test with statistical significance set at p <0.05.
+Methods: The study included patients who underwent mastectomy between October 2012 and September 2017.
+Data analysis was performed using SPSS version 23.0, and the results were presented using descriptive statistics.
+Inferential statistics were conducted using the chi-square test, with statistical significance set at p < 0.05.

-Conclusion: LRR and metastasis are common occurrences after mastectomy.
-Early presentation and availability of more adjuvant therapies can reduce the rate.
+Conclusion: LRR and distant metastasis are common occurrences following mastectomy.
+Early presentation of breast cancer and the availability of adequate adjuvant therapies can help reduce the incidence of these complications.

 Introduction